cdig/svga/README.md

 SVG Activities *heavily* use [Take and Make] (https://github.com/cdig/take-and-make).
 Before making an SVG Activity, if you are not familiar with Take and Make, or aware of their purpose, please read about them.

 ## Symbol Definition
 A symbol definition works very similarly in an SVG Activity to how it works in ActionScript.
-You create a symbol definition, a piece of code, that will be attached to a symbol instance later.
+You create a symbol definition that will be attached to a symbol instance later.
 For each instance of a symbol, register with the activity what the symbol definition used with it will be.
 An example of a symbol definition called ```gauge``` with comments to explain:

 ```coffeescript
 #the do operator allows us to create a function for execution that runs immediately